SpellholdStudios/1pp/README.md

   - Integrated all BWP Fixpack fixes (thanks Lollorian, The Imp and others!).
   - Split huge [400] "*Core updates and item patches*" component into smaller ones for more comfortable readability and maintenance (checking 2500 or 3000 lines is easier when you search a glitch or a bug in more than 16000 lines of code!). :wink:
   - Added BG2 Fixpack and ToBEx compatibility.
-  - TODO Added partial <a href="https://www.gibberlings3.net/files/file/969-item-revisions/">Item Revisions</a>, <a href="https://www.gibberlings3.net/files/file/970-spell-revisions/">Spell Revisions</a> and <a href="https://www.gibberlings3.net/files/file/948-iwdification/">IWDification</a> compatibility in a rather soft way: As SR, IR and IWDification are still beta versions, I gave up trying to write a plain compatibility with them.
+  - Added partial <a href="https://www.gibberlings3.net/files/file/969-item-revisions/">Item Revisions</a>, <a href="https://www.gibberlings3.net/files/file/970-spell-revisions/">Spell Revisions</a> and <a href="https://www.gibberlings3.net/files/file/948-iwdification/">IWDification</a> compatibility in a rather soft way: As SR, IR and IWDification are still beta versions, I gave up trying to write a plain compatibility with them.
 It would be certainly obsolete in a few months, therefore a waste of time. :wink:
   - Added and/or improved 1PP crossmods compatibility (BG1 NPC Project, Bolsa, Improved HaerDalis Swords, Rolles, Ruad, Song and Silence, Stuff of the Magi, The Unusual Oddities Shop).
   - Fixed typos and misspellings preventing a few items to be patched (or patching wrong ones...).
   - Coding simplification: